shaky411/Console-Finances/README.md

 **Instructions:**

-* Create a new Github repository and name it `Bootstrap-Portfolio`
+1. Create a new GitHub repo called `Console-Finances`.
+Then, clone it to your computer.

-* Clone this repository to your computer
-* Inside your `Bootstrap-Portfolio` repo, create the folder structure for the webpage.
+2. Copy the starter files in your local git repository.

+I have been given a dataset composed of arrays with two fields, Date and Profit/Losses.

+My task is to write JavaScript code that analyzes the records to calculate each of the following:

 ## Installation